Otto Claussen Iberri

 Otto Claussen Iberri (born 10 February 1964) is a Mexican politician from the Institutional Revolutionary Party.
 From 2009 to 2012 he served as Deputy of the LIX Legislature of the Congress of Sonora.
 During his time as a mayor municipal president he managed to repair and paved over 300 boulevards and streets in Guaymas, Sonora.
-During his governance Guaymas was consider the 2nd safest city in Mexico.
+During his governance Guaymas was considered the second safest city in Mexico.

 Personal life

 His father, Enrique Clausen Bustillos, also served as Mayor of Guaymas.